ciaranmcnulty/phpspec-typehintedmethods/README.md

 In this case the author is using an ArrayToken to illustrate the example, but would prefer the typehint to be TokenInterface.
 For this author, the typehinting will be irritating because they will have to keep editing the typehint.

-(This is the reason core phpspec does not have this feature... yet)
+This is the reason the functionality is not in core - we do not want to encourage authors to typehint against implementations (discussion at https://github.com/phpspec/phpspec/issues/230)

 ##Installation